wlemkens/hass-ecometers/README.md

 This guide assumes your are in a terminal on the device running Home Assistant.
 Either directly or by ssh.

+### Summary
+- Put the component in the custom_components directory
+- Add the component to the configuration.yaml
+- Restart Home Assistant

 ### Component
 The component needs to be installed in the `custom_components` directory.
 This directory is located in the `config` directory that can be on different places depending on your Home Assistant setup.